micahwoods/micahwoods.github.io/_posts/2017-09-25-growth-water-nutrient-use-three-grasses-thailand.md

 [These are the slides](https://speakerdeck.com/micahwoods/nutrient-use-water-use-and-growth-of-manilagrass-hybrid-bermudagrass-and-seashore-paspalum-turfgrass-in-central-thailand) and [this is the abstract](https://ashs.confex.com/ashs/2017/meetingapp.cgi/Paper/27386) for the talk.

 The manilagrass grew the most in this experiment, which we ran for 48 days.
-All the grasses were supplied with a weekly rate of 1 g N m<sup>-2</sup>, and K was supplied to supply half, the same, and twice the amount of N. This plot shows the relationship between tissue K content and the daily growth rate.
+All the grasses were supplied with a weekly rate of 1 g N m<sup>-2</sup>, and K was added to supply half, the same, and twice the amount of N. This plot shows the relationship between tissue K content and the daily growth rate.

 ![growth and tissue K 3 grasses](/img/leafK_and_growth.svg)